tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

 For the moment, the second endpoint will display the filenames of the uploaded files when they are submitted.
 This will indicate that the form is working as expected.

 ![](/uploads/screenshot-2021-11-08-212424.png)

+### Create a Blob Storage resource in Azure

+We now have to store the uploaded photos.
+While we could store the uploaded photo files locally, this would occupy a lot of space on our server.
+Instead, we opt to store files in Azure Blob Storage.